Introduction to the National Employment Standards

 Who do the NES apply to?

-The NES apply to all employees covered by the national workplace relations system, however only certain entitlements apply to casual employees.
+The NES apply to all employees covered by the national workplace relations system, however only certain entitlements apply to casual employees (rules and exclusions apply).

 These are: